CARE researchers have spearheaded multiple campus-wide initiatives:

 Multimodal Neuroimaging Initiative

 Functional near infrared spectroscopy (fNIRS) can detect the absorption of harmless near-infrared light in the underlying blood vessels of the brain, indirectly showing neural activity with a accuracy of centimeters.
 FNIRS is easy and inexpensive to use, ideal for children, and less susceptible to movement than other neuroimaging technologies.
 Combined with electroencephalography (EEG), the resulting picture of brain activation can reveal new knowledge about the brain in people and situations never before seen.
 Led by CARE's Bharath Chandrasekaran (Communication Sciences and Disorders) and James Sulzer (Mechanical Engineering), with support from 27 other faculty and financially supported by UT's Vice President of Research, the Cockrell School of Engineering, the Moody College of Communications, the College of Liberal Arts, and the College of Education, UT now has a multimodal neuroimaging facility located in a comprehensive facility in the Moody College of Communications.
+Check out the website.

 Intelligent HealthCARE Facilities

 Aging-in-place is one of the key desires for our growing aging population and an important societal challenge.
 Led by CARE's Zoltan Nagy (Civil, Environmental and Architectural Engineering), Li-Chen Lin (Nursing) and David Schnyer (Psychology), UT Austin is aiming to become a leader of Aging-in-place innovation.